Products

 • Use screening questions: A few initial screening questions will make sure that only the relevant target of your survey ends up filling it in.

 • Eliminate anomalies: There will be major outliers in every data set.
-Typically, you should remove significant anomalies, as they could be indicative of response mistakes, data entry errors, or ineffective data capture.
+Typically, you should remove significant anomalies as they could be indicative of response mistakes, data entry errors or ineffective data capture.

 To avoid this, send your surveys to the right audience segments.
 If you’re testing a new product, you should only survey people who have had experience with it.
-Segment your audience where possible, and send your surveys to these unique segments.
+Segment your audience where possible and send your surveys to these unique segments.

 Here are a few leading strategies that you should be using when writing your surveys:

-• Keep questions short: Any ambiguity, whether due to poor wording or being too long, can confuse your readers and reduce the quality of the responses they give.
+• Keep questions short: Any ambiguity, whether due to poor wording or being too long, can confuse your readers and reduce the quality of the responses that they give.

 • Use pre-written templates: Survey templates allow your business to leverage expert-written surveys.
 With these, you’ll be able to access high-quality results with ease.